Spraying Tips: Important Tips on Foliar Feeding

 Vinegar to make it sour (Acid).
 3-4 quarts per 100 gallons –approximately 1 oz per gallon.
 Use a pH meter to assure accuracy on the above.

 If the feeding was effective, visible results will usually be seen in 48 hours.
 Results can be detected with a refractometer in as little as 4 hours.
 If spray was applied improperly and simply fell to the ground (feeder roots will pick them up) results may be delayed two weeks.

 Always mix the spray thoroughly and apply in as fine a mist as possible.
 Ideally, the speed through the field should be such that a swirling action is set up in the mist so as to moisten the underside of the leaves where the stomata are.
 The same rule applies when feeding by aircraft.
 When feeding through a center pivot, drop lines should be used with nozzles turned up to insure wetting the underside of the leaves.

 The “law of little bits” always applies in foliar feeding.
 It is better to spray smaller amounts of material often rather than try to drown a plant in one large dose.
 Take care to avoid leaf burning when spraying in direct sunlight.
-The use of a quality wetting agent, such as our Wetting Agent Formula will prevent formation of droplets on the leaves that act as prisms for the sunlight to focus on and burn.
+The use of a quality wetting agent will prevent formation of droplets on the leaves that act as prisms for the sunlight to focus on and burn.
 It will also maximize the efficiency of the spray, insuring that the maximum amount will stick to the leaves and be absorbed.